gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-3/main.typ

 Because of the limitations on (k)-callstring loop unrolling, the analysis will lose the relation between the $i % 2 == 0$ on iterations that are larger than k.

-In contrast the functional loop unrolling will be able to 'store' this relation for longer, since for each abstract state a new context is created.
+In contrast, functional loop unrolling will be able to 'store' this relation for longer, since for each abstract state a new context is created.
 Thus maintaining the periodic relation of the $i % 2 == 0$ predicate in memory.

 == Finite